Hema Sardesai: Career

-Sardesai has sung several songs for Bollywood films, and has released several Indipop albums.
+Sardesai has sung several songs for Bollywood films, and has released her first album Gone is the Summer in 1990.
+Later, she released several Indipop albums such as Love & Dance (1991), Sargam (1993), Zubeenor Gaan (1996), Love-Ology (1997), Punjaban (1998), Hindustani Gudiya (1998), Piya Se Milka Aaye Nain (1999) and Sajnaa (2001).
 She is particularly known for singing "Aawara Bhawren Jo Hole Hole Gaaye" in the Hindi dubbed version of 1997 film Sapnay, which featured Kajol in the lead role.
 Some of her other famous songs include "Ishq Sona Hai" (Biwi No.1), "Chali Chali Phir Chali" (Baghban) and "Badal Pe Paon Hai" (Chak De!
 India).
 She is the only Indian singer to win the Grand Prix at the International Pop Song Festival in Germany, has sung at the International UNICEF Concert in Europe and became the only female singer other than Lata Mangeshkar to perform at the celebrations for the 50th year of India's Independence day.

 In 2011, Sardesai digitised her music on artistaloud.com.

 In 2013, Sardesai wrote and sang three Konkani songs for the English film The Coffin Maker, starring Naseeruddin Shah.
 The film was based in a Goan village and was selected for the Indian Panorama section of IFFI 2013.
 It is about a coffin maker who learns about life in an unusual manner.
 The film went on to win the Best Feature Film Award at the Florence Indian Film Festival in 2013.

 In 2017, Sardesai announced her debut in USA, with her song "Power of Love", working with Mishal Raheja and Grammy Award winner Jared Lee Gosselin on the project.

 In May 2024, Sardesai made her debut on the Konkani tiatr stage in the play I am Sorry by Irineu Gonsalves.